---

 ermax = TRUE, # maximum excretion rate

-ertmax = TRUE, # time of maximum excretion rate
+ertmax = TRUE, # midpoint time of the maximum-rate collection

-ertlst = TRUE # time of last measurable excretion rate
+ertlst = TRUE # midpoint time of the last measurable-rate collection

 )